-Architecture Overview
+Figure 1 Architecture Overview

 3.1.
 Architecture Design Diagram

 The architecture design of our innovative web platform for selecting educational institutions is thoughtfully designed to deliver a robust, scalable, and user-friendly solution that bridges the gap between schools and prospective parents.
-This architecture encompasses a range of technologies and components to ensure the platform's efficiency, security, and seamless user experience.
+This architecture (as shown in Fig. 2) encompasses a range of technologies and components to ensure the platform's efficiency, security, and seamless user experience.